Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Remove-MsolRoleMember.md

 ```

 ### -RoleObjectId
-The role to remove members from.
+Specifies the unique ID of the role from which to remove members.
-Either RoleName or RoleObjectId should be provided.
+Specify either _RoleName_ or _RoleObjectId_.

 ```yaml
 Type: Guid